sylr/go-cache/README.md

 # go-cache

+## sylr.dev/cache fork disclaimer

+This module is a fork of [github.com/patrickmn/go-cache/](https://github.com/patrickmn/go-cache/).

+I forked it because it has been unmaintained for quite some time now.
+## Synopsys

 go-cache is an in-memory key:value store/cache similar to memcached that is suitable for applications running on a single machine.
 Its major advantage is that, being essentially a thread-safe `map[string]interface{}` with expiration